BLACK SADDLE

 HORSES

 Tack is a lower quality that what we are used to in the west but very comfortable.
-A metal or wooden saddle tree is balanced on layers of thick felt saddle pads and covered with a cushion for comfort.
-Bridles are simple canvas or leather and bits sit loose in the horses mouth.
+A wooden saddle tree is balanced on layers of thick felt saddle pads and covered with a cushion for comfort.
+Bridles are simple canvas or raw-hide leather and bits sit loose in the horses mouth.

 ACCOMMODATION